Vedam (film): Critical reception

 The Times of India gave a review stating "After watching contrived plots and stereotype protagonists, this path-breaking movie arrives like a breath of fresh air.
 Undeniably, it's another inspiring film from the maker of Gamyam."
 Rediff gave a review stating "Vedam is a must-watch for its story, screenplay, direction and technicalities.
 It offers hope to the audience interested in good and sensible cinema that such a film can be made in Telugu.
 Vedam is a beautiful confluence of writing and technical aspects.
 It has set a benchmark in Telugu cinema." idlebrain.com gave a review stating "Vedam is a good film.
 Please watch it and encourage good/meaningful cinema.
 This film will be liked by classes and A center audiences.
 If masses and B/C centers patronage Vedam, it will not only do good to the film but to the entire Telugu film industry."
-Esskay of 123telugu.com gave a review stating "If films like Vedam aren't encouraged, we will be left with films that will be made with only money and without a soul!
-Watch Vedam and ask your friends to watch it, for the sake of good cinema in Telugu.
-The noise of clapping by the audience after the film finished is the loudest I've heard.
-I plead and rest my case!"